saibotsivad/json-api-websockets/README.md

 #### Index 2: Request Payload

-A payload, as defined by the [request type](#request-type), such as a list of paths to subscribe to.
+A payload, as defined by the [request type](#request-type), such as a list of paths to subscribe to or ubsubscribe from.

 ---